 Solution 6: Update / Reset BIOS.

-BIOS manage data flow between computer’s OS and attached devices.
-It is basically a program that microprocessor uses to get the system started.
+BIOS manage data flow between the computer’s OS and attached devices.
+It is basically a program that the microprocessor uses to get the system started.
 After you press the power key to turn it on.
 And, BIOS can be responsible for the laptop plugged in not charging, problem.
 So, if your BIOS is outdated then you need to update it.

 Reset your BIOS configuration to default.